opensciencegrid/vm-test-runs/README.md

   - [Missing unicode fonts](#missing-unicode-fonts)
   - [Interactively connecting to a VM](#interactively-connecting-to-a-vm)

 This repository drives the OSG Software nightly tests.
-Whenever updating [osg-run-tests](osg-run-tests), make sure to update the copy in `/usr/bin/` on `osghost`.
+Whenever updating [osg-run-tests](osg-run-tests), make sure to update the copy in `/usr/bin/` on `osg-sw-submit`.

 Setting up credentials
 ----------------------

 **Note:** This one time setup must be performed before submitting any test jobs.

-1. Contact Brian L. or Tim C. to have an account created on `osghost.chtc.wisc.edu`
-2. SSH to `osghost` (you will need to do this from the UW-Madison network) and create a password-less SSH key:

-        [user@client ~]$ ssh-keygen -C 'VMU test result upload key for <USER>@osghost' -f ~/.ssh/test_result_upload.key

-3. Contact BrianL or Mat with your public key.
-They will add your public key to the `authorized_keys` file of the `cndrutil` user on `ingwe`.
-4. Add `ingwe's` pubkey to your `known_hosts` file by initiating an SSH connection.
-You do not need to login:

-        [user@client ~]$ ssh ingwe.cs.wisc.edu
-        The authenticity of host 'ingwe.cs.wisc.edu (128.105.121.64)' can't be established.
-        RSA key fingerprint is 8c:44:ac:fd:c5:9e:1c:7a:c1:e1:42:40:c3:e5:4b:fc.
-        Are you sure you want to continue connecting (yes/no)? yes
-        Warning: Permanently added 'ingwe.cs.wisc.edu,128.105.121.64' (RSA) to the list of known hosts. blin@ingwe.cs.wisc.edu's password:
+1. Open a Freshdesk ticket requesting an account on `osg-sw-submit.chtc.wisc.edu` and assign it to the Software group
+2. Once the ticket has been resolved, verify access by SSHing to `osg-sw-submit`.

 Running osg-test in VM Universe
 -------------------------------

 The procedure explained in this section replaces [this](https://opensciencegrid.github.io/technology/software/development-process/) if and only if there are functional tests for each package being tested.

-1. From `osghost.chtc.wisc.edu`, make and populate a test run directory:
+1. From `osg-sw-submit.chtc.wisc.edu`, make and populate a test run directory:

-        [user@client ~]$ osg-run-tests '<RUN DESCRIPTION>'
+        [user@osg-sw-submit ~]$ osg-run-tests '<RUN DESCRIPTION>'

 2. Change to the test run directory (see output of osg-run-tests)
-3. If you need to change `osg-test`, use one of the methods below:
-    -   Make changes to a github fork of osg-test and prepend the source lines in the yaml parameters files (see below) with the following: `<GITHUB ACCOUNT>:<BRANCH OF OSG-TEST>;`
+3. If you need to change `osg-test`, make changes to a github fork of osg-test and prepend the source lines in the yaml parameters files (see below) with the following: `<GITHUB ACCOUNT>:<BRANCH OF OSG-TEST>;`
-    -   Edit `test-changes.patch` with test module and library changes and/or edit `osg-test.patch` with osg-test script changes.
-These patches can be generated with `git diff`.

-4. If there are test failures that shouldn't be marked as failures in the reporting, edit `test-exceptions.yaml` you can add test failures to ignore with the following format:
+4. If there are test failures that shouldn't be marked as failures in the reporting, edit `test-exceptions.yaml` add test failures to ignore with the following format:

         # - [test_function, test_module, start date, end date].
         [test_04_trace, test_55_condorce, 2014-12-01, 2015-01-14]

-5. If you want to change test run parameters, edit `parameters.d/*.yaml`, or add/remove yaml files with the same format.
+5. To change test run parameters, edit `parameters.d/*.yaml`, or add/remove yaml files with the same format.
     Each file in `parameters.d` generates an osg-test run for every possible combination of the `platforms`, `sources`, and `package_sets` parameters in that file.
     1. To change the distribution, modify the `platforms` section.
 Accepted values are listed below: